 "Problems like various file types not opening on devices, difficulties getting into the Zoom class, and even problems with students' hardware and software were issues I encountered every week.
 These problems necessitated immediate solutions, and waiting for Tech Support wasn't always an option.
-If I couldn't resolve them, then students wouldn't be able to attend class, or wouldn't be able to access course content when required."
+If I couldn't resolve them, then students wouldn't be able to access course content when required."